Brownfield Redevelopment Specialists and Site Managers

 Employers

 Brownfield redevelopment specialists and site managers are employed by real estate developers, construction companies, engineering firms, environmental companies, and land institutes.
-According to the Occupational Information Network (O*NET), there are nearly 1.1 million managers (under the category "all other") employed in the United States, with a percentage of that including brownfield redevelopment specialists and site managers.
+According to the U.S. Bureau of Labor Statistics, there are about 589,750 managers (under the category "all other") employed in the United States, with a percentage of that including brownfield redevelopment specialists and site managers.
 The Environmental Protection Agency reports that there are more than 450,000 brownfields in the United States.
 Competition for brownfield redevelopment and site manager jobs is keen, however; those with a bachelors degree and prior work experience improve their chances of securing work.

 Starting Out

 Many specialists and site managers get their start through an internship or part-time job at a construction company, environmental consultancy, or other organization that works on brownfield redevelopment projects.
 Some may start as assistant or junior project managers; with two to three years of experience working on brownfield redevelopment projects, they may become redevelopment specialists.
-Membership to a professional association, such as the Association for Redevelopment Initiatives (http://www.redevelopmentinitiatives.org), also provides opportunities to network with others working in the field and learn about job openings.
+Membership to a professional association, such as the National Association of Environmental Professionals (https://www.naep.org), also provides opportunities to network with others working in the field and learn about job openings.

 Advancement Prospects